 PARADISE AT H/ER FEET - Azra Kiani, a Muslim neurochemist whose breakthrough of a holistic treatment for depressive disorders could cost Big Pharma billions, is abducted from her New York lab.
 Fearing for their safety, her colleague Latif Gupta flees to Montréal with her son Yusef, whom she adopted from a fundamentalist madrassa.
 Together they try to unravel the web of deception between corporate corruption and insidious politics that led to her disappearance.

 The heart wrenching story, propelled by fear, shuttles back and forth between Azra’s attempts to identify the source of her abduction and locate her son, and the painstaking process of her son, who sheds his fundamentalist ideals as he navigates the minefield of her transgender identity.

-THE EX-PAT - An American photographer boards a bus for Canada on Inauguration Day 2017 and strikes up a friendship with a 70-something gay music producer in Montréal.
-Their relationship defies the conventions of ageism through a dynamic, intergenerational friendship and empowers their activism in a charged political climate where the future of both young and old are at stake.
+THE EXPAT work-in-progress - A meditation on platonic love during turbulent times.
+On Inauguration Day 2017, a Millennial photographer boards a Greyhound bus for Canada.
+When she arrives in Montreal, she meets a gay music producer in his 70s.
+Their dynamic, intergenerational friendship defies the conventions of ageism and empowers their activism in a charged political climate where the future of both young and old are at stake.

-HOUSE OF DISCONTENT examines the elusive nature of intimacy.
-The novel opens in New York with the implosion of a 23-year marriage.
-When their steady course is rocked by conflict, they attempt to pump some oxygen back into their relationship.
-This disturbance leads to paralysis and leaves a trail of destruction in its wake.
-The dilemma of rebellion or revival brings them to those untidy places, surrounded by wreckages of the past, the beast of the present and the oblivion of a future they cannot own.
+When the family’s steady course is rocked by conflict, the dilemma of restitution or rebellion in the name of self-preservation brings them to those untidy places, surrounded by wreckages of the past, the beast of the present and the oblivion of a future they cannot own.